 Communication techs are the ship's ears and mouth.
+Their duty station is the comm deck.
 They direct incoming messages to the proper departments and send outgoing messages in the proper format to the proper channels.
 Communication noise must be monitored and auxiliary channels used if required.
 All messages must be logged.
 Distress signals are sent to the watch officer, but never responded to without authorization.
 Responding binds the ship to render assistance, a decision reserved for the captain.
+John Reiher points out that given the reality of the spartan limitation on a ship's delta-V, there is probably little they could do to render assistance besides helpful advice over the radio.
+If they tried to match postion and vector they'd use up all their delta-V, so now there are two ships in distress.
+The best they can do is notify the Orbit Guard.
 The communication tech must also maintain the ship's transponder, which broadcasts the ship's ID.
 The tech may also be responsible for encrypted communications, using the proper keys to encrypt and decrypt, and destroying the code book if the ship is captured by a hostile power.

 If the ship is privately owned, the owner might be along for the trip as the "owner-aboard".
 If the owner is not aboard, they will sometimes appoint a "ship's husband".
 This is a crewmember who represents the owner, and who manages its expenses and receipts.